Feels Great: Background

-A lyrics: "Do you remember what it’s like to be young?", as if brought us back to that young time.

 Music video

-The music video was releases on December 13, 2017.
-They stranded in the hills of California, throw a party.
+The music video was released on December 13, 2017.
+The video features the artists stranded in the hills of California, throwing a party.

 Cheat Codes tell XXL via email: "Youth is like diamonds in the sun and diamonds are forever, we had the best time with our friends making this video.
 It’s about feeling great and living better."